vavramusser/vavramusser.github.io/_pages/introduction-to-r.md

 ---
 permalink: /introduction-to-r/
-title: "Introduction to R Programming"
+title: "Introduction to R Programming for Spatial Data"
-excerpt: "Introduction to R Programming Workshop at the 2021 UCGIS Symposium"
+excerpt: "Introduction to R for Spatial Data Workshop at the 2021 UCGIS Symposium"
 author_profile: true
 redirect_from:
   - "/introduction-to-r.html"
 ---

-Welcome to Introduction to R Programming at the 2021 UCGIS Symposium!
+Welcome to Introduction to R for Spatial Data at the 2021 UCGIS Symposium!

 This workshop will be held virtually on June 11 from 6:00 to 8:00 EST as part of the [2021 UCGIS Symposium](https://www.ucgis.org/symposium-2021).
 Registration for the 2021 UCGIS Symposium is not yet live.